4 min

 • Difficulty seeing under low light conditions or at night is one of the first symptoms of AMD.
 Studies have shown that loss of photoreceptor cells (in the macula), particularly 'rod cells' involved in night vision, occurs before structural markers of AMD are visible.

-• It is a generally accepted that wearing sunglasses in bright sunlight reduces oxidative stress in the retina.
+• It is generally accepted that wearing sunglasses in bright sunlight reduces oxidative stress in the retina.

 3 min